Mute-Publishing/mute-archive/README.md

 #### To do

-  - Design data model for magazine issues and articles #2
+  - Design data model for magazine issues and articles - [issue #2](https://github.com/Mute-Publishing/mute-archive/issues/22)
   - Catalogue issues in Wikidata and Wikibase Cloud
   - Add a sample article to Wikidata
   - Add Issues covers to Wikimedia Commons